 They go and make things up about people running for office, and then they use that to discredit the institution of democracy.

-But the real story here is that Russia's willing partner was inevitably the Democratic National Committee, and as a consequence of some of the revelations in the Simpson testimony, it appears that the FBI was using some of the same tactics that Russia uses around the world.
+And as a consequence of some of the revelations in the Simpson testimony, it appears that the FBI was using some of the same tactics that Russia uses around the world.

-I mean, we had Peter Strzok who was, you know, communicating with his mistress Lisa Page about leaking information, you know, from this dossier from other things to the Wall Street Journal, and it just shows that the real collusion here was not with the Trump campaign.
+I mean, we had Peter Strzok, who was, you know, communicating with his mistress, Lisa Page, about leaking information, you know, from this dossier, from other things to the Wall Street Journal.

-All right, let's go to because there's so many unanswered questions.
+All right, let's go to, because there's so many unanswered questions.

 Is there one single thing that we now know about this dossier a year later?

-And any in other words, was any one thing proven from that phony Hillary Clinton DNC paid dossier?
+In other words, was any one thing proven from that phony Hillary Clinton DNC paid dossier?

 Not a thing.

-You know, they think Comey's a hero when he says something bad about the president, but when Comey says that this dossier was salacious and unverified, all of a sudden Democrats don't want to take his word for it.
+But when Comey says that this dossier was salacious and unverified, all of a sudden Democrats don't want to take his word for it.

-The trouble is the FBI won't tell us whether or not they used this campaign document as an intelligence document, that should trouble all of us.
+The trouble is the FBI won't tell us whether or not they use this campaign document as an intelligence document.

 Okay, but it's even more important than that.

-And I spoke to three separate sources yesterday that when the Department of Justice late last week finally agreed to give uh information to the House Intelligence Committee.
+And I spoke to three separate sources yesterday that when the Department of Justice late last week finally agreed to give information to the House Intelligence Committee.

-Now I'm getting varying degrees in terms of how much the dossier played as it relates to, you know, what role did the dossier play in acquiring the the Pfizer warrant.
+Now I'm getting varying degrees in terms of how much the dossier played as it relates to, you know, what role did the dossier play in acquiring the Pfizer warrant.

 Some people said it played a significant role, and others say it just played a role, but everybody says that dossier was used to get that Pfizer warrant.

-Well, we asked the question of the attorney general, and it's really frustrating to me that he wouldn't answer it and settle that critical question.
+Well, we asked the question of the Attorney General, and it's really frustrating to me that he wouldn't answer it and settle that critical question.

-But we now but we now according to all my sources and Sarah Carter, we know it played at least a role, if not a significant one.
+According to all my sources and Sarah Carter, we know it played at least a role, if not a significant one.

 What does that mean?